zhullyb/monyhar/monyhar/codelabs/cpp101/codelab.md

-This exercise demonstrates the use of the [ninja](https://ninja-build.org/) build system to build a simple C++ binary and demonstrates how typical C++ builds are organized within Chromium.
+This exercise demonstrates the use of the [ninja](https://ninja-build.org/) build system to build a simple C++ binary and demonstrates how typical C++ builds are organized within Monyhar.

 Create a new target in `base/BUILD.gn` for a new executable named `codelab_hello_world`.
 Then write the classic "Hello, world!" program in